 I am now going to begin to introduce you to God’s heavenly court system.
 There are four main participants in every court case.
 Those that are the accused can also be known as a defendant, the defense attorney may be present, the prosecutor also known as the plaintiff and then the Judge.
 Many know of these truths better than others.
 But, these are the basic main participants of every trial in this natural world and these are all parallel truths for the divine heavenly court cases going on today also.

 Notice what I just said.
 I said this is happening everyday of your life here on the earth.
-I say this because I believe that every day Satan is looking (seeking, searching and plotting to gain access) of a charge to accuse and condemn us with.
+I say this because I believe that every day Satan is looking (seeking, searching and plotting to gain access) using a legal charge to accuse and condemn us with.
 I want to go back to 1 Peter 5:8 and give you one of the key words that will help us verify one of the key principles that I am teaching.
 The primary word is “adversary”.
 This Greek word is G476 and it literally means “your opponent in a court trial”.
 According to this verse Satan is bringing a legal lawsuit before God on a daily basis in order to gain access to someone (even a Christian) to devour them.
-What this verse implies is that God must judge the access demand to be just in order for Satan’s access to be legal.
+What this verse implies is that God must judge the “access demand” to be just in order for Satan’s entry to be legal.
 Wow, that does not sit well with a lot of modern extreme grace teachers.
 But, I’m sorry it is what the Bible says, not me.

 Based upon 1 Peter 5:8 we can learn by implied reference who the defendant is and who the plaintiff is.
-Since the verse was a written warning to us in the church, that makes Christians the defendant being charged.
+Since the verse was a written warning to us in the church, that makes Christians the direct implied defendant being charged.
 We then can certainly see very plainly that since the devil is stated to be our “adversary” we know clearly that he is the one bringing the case before the Judge.
-Therefore, the case is being brought up before the implied Judge by Satan in order to accuse us and gain access to attack us.
+Therefore, the case is being brought up before the implied Judge (God) by Satan in order to accuse us and gain access to attack us.

 Let’s get another verse to help us verify this truth.
-After all God instructs us to use the mouth of two or three witnesses to establish every truth which is another best practice to interpret the Bible.
+After all God instructs us to use the mouth of two or three witnesses to establish every truth which is another best practice to correctly interpret the Bible.
 Again this truth must be occurring in a judicial spiritual courtroom before God the Spiritual Judge.
 I believe that God will always require at least two witnesses to establish every case truth.
 Please turn in your Bibles and read the following verse found in the Book of Revelation: